Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 where $f_{\mathrm{fuse}}$ denotes the SAFF model and $\odot$ is an element-wise multiplication.

-Therefore, the output of the fusion model is adaptive to the communication state and captures the most important information to different nodes at each timestep.
-We concatenate the fused features at the past $k$ timestep to obtain the \textit{communication adaptive historical information} for node $a_i$, $\mathrm{concat}(\{\mathbf{H}_{i}^{(t-\tau)}\}_{\tau = 1}^{k}$.
+In this way, the output of the SAFF model is adaptive to the communication state and captures the most important information to different nodes at each timestep.
+We concatenate the fused features at the past $k$ timesteps to obtain the \textit{communication adaptive historical information} for node $a_i$, $\mathrm{concat}(\{\mathbf{H}_{i}^{(t-\tau)}\}_{\tau = 1}^{k}$.
+Therefore, the communication adaptive historical information carries the information for the following recovery.